manuelruff/Flarpy-Rimuru/README.md

-This is my first unity program to be continued from my leptop...
+This is my first unity project to be continued from my leptop...